 There are many resources, most of which are free of charge, available to CU students, faculty, and staff to help with stressful or difficult situations related to experiences of sexual misconduct.
 These offices can provide additional support related to your concern(s), i.e. assist you in exploring your reporting options, provide prevention education tools, etc. Please note that campus resources that are not confidential are required to comply with mandatory obligations to report.

-The PCAs do not provide long-term counseling or legal advice.
+The PCA does not provide long-term counseling or legal advice.
 If you are in need of counseling or legal resources, please call the PCA office affiliated with your respective campus for a referral.

 If you are not an Auraria or Anschutz student, staff, or faculty member, see the community resources provided below.

 211 is a comprehensive source of located curated social services information in the U.S. and most of Canada; helpful resource if you are not sure where to turn but are experiencing a crisis or are worried about someone who might be.

 Collaborating, educating, and advocating to end domestic violence and sexual assault in the Colorado Deaf community.